TEEEM’s mission is to meet community needs worldwide through empathy and partnerships.

 Empathic Partnerships with Women and Immigrant Entrepreneurs

 Given crippling gender inequality, women empowerment is a major catalyst for progressive change in the developing world.
 TEEEM, with a focus on real results and long term sustainability, carefully selects and sponsors empathically-minded women with entrepreneurial skills.
-Typically, TEEEM provides start-up capital of $25,000 as well as continued cost-free operational support to our social entrepreneurs.
-With this money and in the first year alone, thousands of patients can get medical treatment, hundreds of children can be supported at school and tens of businesses can be started with microloans.
-With holistic goals, managerial skills and altruistic mindsets, TEEEM social entrepreneurs make great changes in an increasingly vulnerable and interconnected world.
+TEEEM provides start-up capital and operational support to our social entrepreneurs.
+With this money, thousands of patients can get medical treatment, children can be supported at school and businesses can be started with microloans.

 The world is a better place if the feeling of Empathy and the thought of Equality become more possible through the action or behavior of social Entrepreneurialism.

 TEEEM up to make feeling, thought and action work together for humanity.

 Nicole was born in Burkina Faso, a short walk away from TEEEMs’ projects, now in operation in the village of Ouadaradouo.
 Nicole has always been drawn to helping others who were less fortunate than her.
 “I wouldn’t eat any of my breakfast, instead I would take it to school and share it with others,” said Nicole.
 When Nicole was 16, her mother died in childbirth.

 Afterwards, her desire to help others grew stronger.
 “I had everything I needed, but I had an emptiness in me,” said Nicole.
 So she began to visit some of the orphaned children in her neighborhood and brought them clothes and food.
 She even brought 10 kids to live with her and her father for a short period.